 The Health and Environment Adaptive Response Task force (HEART) is a group within the Canadian Federation of Medical Students (CFMS) that was established in 2016 to help integrate communication and advocacy among Canadian medical students regarding current issues in environmental health and climate change.
 This is through events to raise awareness, and the development of core curricular competencies that address the main environmental issues to be included in the medical school curriculum across Canada.

-Read more about HEART's curricular competencies initiative here
+Read more about HEART's curricular competencies initiative on the Curricular Competencies Page

 HEART has had great success thus far with events and contests that are intended to increase the knowledge and awareness of medical students towards environmental issues.

-- - Our is an annual contest that allows students to submit photos they’ve taken that show what a sustainable and healthy environment means to them.
-This has been taking place for the past 2 years.
+- - For the past 2 years, our is an annual contest that allows students to submit photos they’ve taken that show what a sustainable and healthy environment means to them.
 The 2018 photo contest received 63 high-quality and varied entries from across the country.

-- - Our , a contest, new in 2018, in which medical students upload photos to social media (Facebook, Twitter or Instagram) of them taking environmentally conscious actions that would promote a reduction in their ecological footprint (e.g. riding a bike, recycling, using a reusable coffee thermos).
+- - New in 2018, HEART’s is an opportunity for medical students to upload photos to social media (Facebook, Twitter or Instagram) of them taking environmentally conscious actions that would promote a reduction in their ecological footprint (e.g. riding a bike, recycling, using a reusable coffee thermos).
 This increases student participation with HEART and helps them further understand the connection between their environment and the health of their community.
 The University of Saskatchewan medical school won the inaugural Earth Week Activity Challenge.

 2018 Earth Day Photo Contest Winner: Midnight Sun, submitted by Candace Nayman, University of Ottawa